 DRN stands for dorsal raphe nucleus, which is found in your brainstem.
 The 5-HT1A autoreceptors are responsible for reducing anxiety, reducing depression, and prevention of nausea and vomiting.

-CBD may help with appetite suppression – CBD oil became very popular recently when articles started popping up calling it a weight loss supplement.
+11. CBD oil may help suppress your appetite.
+CBD oil became very popular recently when articles started popping up calling it a weight loss supplement.
 Anyone with experience of marijuana might be surprised to think of it as an appetite suppressant.
 In fact, medical marijuana has been used to help AIDS sufferers to put on weight, because it is such a powerful appetite stimulant (29).

 But as you’ve probably noticed, CBD seems to work completely differently to THC and in fact seems to be a pretty effective appetite suppressant.
 There doesn’t seem to be too much reliable evidence that CBD is anything more than a mild appetite suppressant though, and it certainly isn’t a miracle fat loss supplement.

-Surprisingly, for a drug that is illegal in so many places there are almost no side effects to taking CBD oil.
+1. CBD oil can cause tiredness.
 A review of cannabidiol found that the most common side effects of taking it were tiredness (possibly due to wakeful sleep), diarrhea, and changes in appetite (a lack of appetite rather than an increase).
 Other than that, the study found it to have virtually no other side effects (32).

 The study does mention the need for more clinical trials though.